 - International study groups travel to Cuba, Italy, New Mexico, and Peru.

 - Seniors present the School’s first Senior Projects, independent projects for which each student must submit an original product and process folio and also make a formal presentation to a panel.
 In this first year, projects include scientific research projects, theses, short fiction, and visual arts in a variety of media, photography, and film.

 - Ross School holds its first high school commencement for the 42 members of the Class of 2001.

 The Sonic Convergence project continues.
 Ross School students travel to both partnering countries and follow up their collaborative face-to-face sessions with videoconferencing and virtual music exchanges.
-Winter Intersession introduces another opportunity for international travel.
+M-Term introduces another opportunity for international travel.

 - The first Ross varsity sports teams take the field, led by the girls field hockey squad and boys soccer.

 - The Center for Well-Being opens, providing the School with unparalleled resources for wellness, nutrition, and the performing arts.

 - The Ross School Café program begins to serve regional, organic, seasonal, and sustainable meals to students and faculty.

 - Winter Intersession (M-Term) is introduced.
 Winter Intersession is a three-week modular course offered between trimesters.
 Offerings include on-campus intensives, independent studies, and international travel courses.
 In the first year, travel courses include the Caribbean, England, Italy, Mexico, and Puerto Rico.

 Ross School furthers the exchange of best practices through the expansion of partnerships with educational institutions locally, nationally, and internationally.
 New partnerships offer Ross students increased opportunities to cooperate with students across international and cultural boundaries.